ArasLabs/readme-template/README.md

 ### Install Steps

-> TODO
+TODO: Describe the installation process

 1. List installation Process
 2. .....

 ## Usage

-> TODO
+TODO: Write usage instructions

 1. List usage instructions
 2. .....

-## Expected Further Versions
-> TODO
- 1. List expected modification or versions to be required to enhanced the code/project
- 2. .....

 ## Contributing

+TODO: Tell the community how they can contribute to your project.

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`